The horse rawhide comes from Peru. The skins are usually between 30 and 35 square feet.

 though horse rawhide tends to be lighter than cow rawhide.
 The horse

 rawhide is also stronger than cow rawhide.
-The hides are 2-4 oz.
+The hides are 2 to 4 oz.

 weight and may have butcher cuts on one side.
 Our production capacity is about 150 hides per month